Variational Dual Solutions for Incompressible Fluids: Variational Dual Solutions for Navier-Stokes

 As for the regularity of $B$, we can argue similarly as in \cite{Brenier-CMP}.
-Indeed, we can write the righ-hand side of equation \eqref{rel:testcompatibility} as a sum of a first-order operator in $\mbE$ and a reminder:
+Indeed, we can write the righ-hand side of equation \eqref{rel:testcompatibility} as a sum of a first-order operator in $\mbE$ and a remainder:

 where \bea (L\mbE)_{ij}=\frac{1}{2}(\partial_j \mbE_i+\partial_i \mbE_j)-\partial_i\partial_j\Delta^{-1}(\partial_l \mbE_l) \eea